engin100/950/labs/lab-7-prelab.md

     - <img width="255" height="100" alt="image" src="https://github.com/user-attachments/assets/7cb89909-80c7-43e1-a82d-70036ca1e7ed" />

 - Can adjust layer of trace after placing on board by right clicking on the trace -> properties -> Layer
-- Pressing V when tracing allows you to place a Via
+- While routing, use the via tool to place a via (keyboard shortcut 'V')
-    - A Via allows you to swtich to the other side of the board
+    - A via allows you to switch to the other side of the board
 - Trace Guidelines are provided at end of presentation

 ### Layers To Worry About

 - Top Layer - Top of the board electrical connections (F.cu)
 - Bottom Layer - Bottom of the board for electrical connections (B.cu)
-- F.silkscreen - Your silkscreen for the top layer, can edit labels and add any text
+- F.Silkscreen - Your silkscreen for the top layer; edit labels and add any text
-- B.silkscreen - Your silkscreen for the bottom layer, can edit labels and add any text
+- B.Silkscreen - Your silkscreen for the bottom layer; edit labels and add any text

 ### Polygon Pour